phaue/Masters/README.md

 Additional Python analysis in run from within the specific notebooks.
 From the input folders in the python scripts one can see what the required C++ analysis is required for running the individual scripts.

 ## Thesis
-The thesis can be found here(tbd).
+The thesis can be found [here](https://wiki.kern.phys.au.dk/Unpublished%20reports%20and%20notes).